-If you enjoy crawfish and or Cajun and Zydeco music, a visit to the town of Breaux Bridge is mandatory.
+Travelers who enjoy crawfish and or Cajun and Zydeco music, a visit to the town of Breaux Bridge is mandatory.
 Restaurants in this town were among the first in Louisiana to offer it on their printed menus, the crawfish etouffe, now common in southern Louisiana was invented here and the annual Crawfish Festival is held in the first week of May.
-You haven’t seen a festival like this one before.
-There is a crawfish eating contest (current record is almost 56 pounds!), a crawfish queen, crawfish races and much more.
+You haven’t seen a festival like this one before; features a crawfish eating contest (current record is almost 56 pounds!), a crawfish queen, crawfish races and much more.

 The Breaux Bridge Visitors center is located at 514 East Bridge in downtown.